Guide: 10 beautiful places to take a winter walk in and around Calgary

 Where: 85 St. NW, Calgary

-This may or may not surprise some of you, but with 11 hiking, running, walking, and snowshoeing trails, Fish Creek is actually the second largest urban park in Canada.
+This may or may not surprise some of you, but with 11 hiking, running, walking, and snowshoeing trails, Fish Creek is actually one of the largest urban parks in Canada.
 See animals, trees, and a frozen Bow River and take in some fresh air all within city limits!

 Where: SE/SW Calgary